The Memphis Tour: The Tour

 The Memphis Tour was held during February and March 2008.
 The tour began on 26 February with two concerts at The Bridge Hotel, Sydney, followed by sixteen further concerts in mainly theatre venues around Australia.
-After the first concert of the tour Sebastian spoke to Stuart Bocking from radio station 2UE about what it felt like to be on stage with the MGs, "There were so many moments when I just had to take a step back and think 'This is unbelievable'.
+After the first concert of the tour, Sebastian spoke to Stuart Bocking from radio station 2UE about what it felt like to be on stage with the MGs, "There were so many moments when I just had to take a step back and think 'This is unbelievable'.
 Like the history that is behind me, and I'm singing these songs.
 You know they start playing Dock Of The Bay, and the guys that played it are on the stage.
 You know the guy who wrote the song with Otis Redding is playing guitar.
 The same with Midnight Hour and Knock on Wood.
 All these songs that I keep starting.
-These guys played on the original and wrote the songs, and were the sound that created them."
-During the interview Sebastian said he had just received a message from Dunn saying, "Thank you for inviting me on this tour.
+These guys played on the original and wrote the songs and were the sound that created them."
+During the interview, Sebastian said he had just received a message from Dunn saying, "Thank you for inviting me on this tour.
 I'm having the time of my life and it's an honour to play with you."

-On his return to the US Cropper spoke to online Memphis radio station AllMemphisMusic about the tour, "There was a little apprehension about us going down to play behind him, because the people who were fans were there to see Guy.
+On his return to the US, Cropper spoke to online Memphis radio station AllMemphisMusic about the tour, "There was a little apprehension about us going down to play behind him because the people who were fans were there to see Guy.
 Well they were there to see some of the old Memphis guys as well.
 And that comradre with everybody, and hearing him singing our music, which was born and raised and produced and recorded in Memphis Tennessee.
 It was just something I, it's hard to explain the excitement coming from being on stage and that excitement coming out of the audience.
 It just filled our hearts.
 Because they really liked us, and they really liked that good old Memphis music, and here's one of the biggest Idols singing that music.
 It's just pretty much an overwhelming experience that we will probably never ever get over.
 I hope some way we can do it again."

 Sebastian was nominated for a Helpmann Award for The Memphis Tour for "Best Performance In An Australian Contemporary Concert".
-The annual Helpmann Awards recognise distinguished artistic achievement and excellence in the many disciplines of Australia's live performance sectors, and are similar to the Tony Awards on Broadway and the Olivier Awards in London.
+The annual Helpmann Awards recognise distinguished artistic achievement and excellence in the many disciplines of Australia's live performance sectors.
+They are similar to the Tony Awards on Broadway and the Olivier Awards in London.
 The concert at The Palms in Melbourne was filmed and released as a DVD/CD in May 2008.
-Apart from songs from The Memphis Album which Sebastian sang during the tour, it also contains "I Feel a Fire", an original song written by Sebastian, and a performance by the MGs of Green Onions, their hit soul instrumental from 1962.
+Apart from songs from The Memphis Album, which Sebastian sang during the tour, it also contains "I Feel a Fire", an original song written by Sebastian, and a performance by the MGs of Green Onions, their hit soul instrumental from 1962.
 The DVD also has a 20-minute documentary called "On a Dusty Road" about the making of The Memphis Album.